JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 informed, joined Mr. Franklin in making fun of the verses at dinner; and Penelope, who was all on Mr. Franklin’s side, asked me, in great triumph, what I thought of that.
-“Miss Rachel has led you off on a false scent, my dear,” I replied; “but MY nose is not so easily mystified.
+“Miss Rachel has led you off on a false scent, my dear,” I replied; “but _My_ nose is not so easily mystified.
 Wait till Mr. Ablewhite’s verses are followed by Mr. Ablewhite himself.”

 My daughter replied, that Mr. Franklin might strike in, and try his